ncespedesc/workshop/_events/day_4_manha.md

 _Simulation of alternative control scenarios_

-1. change control zone sizes.
+1. Change control zone sizes.
 2. Contact tracing of movement networks.
-4. Increase the duration of control zones and surveillance activities.
+3. Increase the duration of control zones and surveillance activities.